WHO WE ARE

 Mason Gross School of the Arts at Rutgers, The State University of New Jersey, comprises a vibrant community of nearly 1,200 creators—dancers, filmmakers, musicians, theater artists, visual artists, and designers unafraid to take risks as they collaborate with our renowned faculty of professional working artists.

-Mason Gross graduates emerge not merely with a degree but with a commitment to making innovative and purposeful contributions to the wider community—onstage, backstage, in the gallery, the classroom, the studio, and beyond.
+Mason Gross graduates emerge not only with a degree but with a commitment to making innovative and purposeful contributions to the wider community—onstage, backstage, in the gallery, the classroom, the studio, and beyond.

 The goal: to cultivate thoughtful, engaged, committed artists embracing art as an ever-changing field of possibility.

-The school, just 45 minutes from the crackling energy of New York City’s arts scene, serves as the flagship public arts conservatory at Rutgers, a Big Ten research university serving more than 66,000 students.
+The school, just 45 minutes from the crackling energy of New York City’s arts scene, serves as the flagship public arts conservatory at Rutgers, a Big Ten research university, home to more than 66,000 students.
 Rutgers is the nation’s eighth-oldest institution of higher learning and a member of the prestigious Association of American Universities.

 within Rutgers University